HMS Royal Oak (1892): Construction and career

 The Royal Sovereign class was ordered as part of the Naval Defence Act 1889 that was a supplement to the normal naval estimates.
 Royal Oak, named after the tree in which King Charles II hid after the Battle of Worcester, was the sixth ship of her name to serve in the Royal Navy.
-The ship was laid down by Cammell Laird at their shipyard in Birkenhead on 29 May 1890 and floated out of the drydock on 5 November 1892.
+The ship was laid down by Laird Brothers at their shipyard in Birkenhead on 29 May 1890 and floated out of the drydock on 5 November 1892.
 She arrived at Portsmouth Dockyard on 29 October 1893 for fitting out, completed her sea trials in June 1894, and cost £977,996.
 Upon completion, Royal Oak was placed in reserve at Portsmouth.
 Almost two years later, she mobilised there on 14 January 1896 for service in the Particular Service Squadron – later renamed the Flying Squadron – which was formed in response to rising tensions in Europe following the Jameson Raid and Germany's Kaiser Wilhelm II's telegram of support to the Boer government.
 When the squadron disbanded on 25 November, the ship returned to reserve at Portsmouth.

 Royal Oak was recommissioned on 9 March 1897 for service with the Mediterranean Fleet, where she was to relieve the battleship Collingwood.
 She departed Portsmouth on 24 March 1897, and arrived at Malta on 5 April.
 Royal Oak was relieved by the battleship Bulwark and departed the Mediterranean in May 1902.
 She arrived at Plymouth on 16 May, and at Portsmouth the following day, and paid off there on 6 June 1902.
 She soon moved to Chatham Dockyard for a refit, during which casemates were provided for her six-inch upper deck guns.
 On 16 February 1903, Royal Oak recommissioned at Portsmouth for service in the Home Fleet using part of the battleship Nile's crew as a nucleus.
 In the summer of 1903, she participated in combined exercises in the Atlantic involving the Home, Mediterranean, and Channel Fleets, as well as the Cruiser Squadron.